 Talk to a doctor about your birth control needs to make sure that the ring is the best choice for your needs.
 Depending on your insurance, you can expect to pay between $0 and $200 per month for the birth control ring.

 However, most insurance plans will cover them completely making them free of cost to you!

-If you’re interested in getting a birth control ring prescription, book an appointment to speak with a PlushCare doctor online now.
-It takes only a few minutes.
+If you’re interested in getting a birth control ring prescription, book an appointment to speak with a PlushCare doctor online.